Video About Hearings

-Yes, you can submit witness statements; however, witness statements are considered hearsay testimony.
-Firsthand witnesses (witnesses who actually saw or heard the events that are at issue in the hearing) are more important than documents describing what happened or witnesses who can only repeat what they were told by another person.
+Yes, but witness statements are considered hearsay testimony.
+Firsthand witnesses (witnesses who actually saw or heard the events that are at issue in the hearing) are much more important than documents describing what happened or witnesses who can only repeat what they were told by another person.

-Can I show text messages or play a video or audio recording that is important to my case?
+Can I submit text messages or play a video or audio recording that is important to my case?

-If you want the ALJ to consider a video or audio recording, you must make copies for the ALJ and other parties.
+If you want the Administrative Law Judge to consider a video or audio recording, you must make copies for the Administrative Law Judge and other parties.
 The hearing notice will include a list of the formats that may be used.

 Can I request that the other party produce evidence prior to the hearing?

 No. You cannot request that the other party provide evidence before the hearing.
-You have the opportunity to review the case file, which contains any documents previously submitted to the Department of Labor and any documents upon which the Department relied on to make its determination.
+The hearing packet you will receive in the mail contains the documents that the Department relied on to make its determination.
 If you believe the other party has other documents that may be necessary for you to prove your case, contact the hearing office and let them know the documents you wish to have produced and why they are necessary.
-The ALJ will address the request at the hearing.
+The Administrative Law Judge will address the request at the hearing.

 What is a subpoena?

-A subpoena is a legal paper that orders a witness to come to the hearing or orders a company or an individual to send documents to the ALJ for the hearing.
+A subpoena is a legal paper that orders a witness to come to the hearing or orders a company or an individual to send documents to the Administrative Law Judge for the hearing.